MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/how-to-use-the-parity-signer-with-mycrypto.md

 ![](https://i.imgur.com/jdHZIu9.png)

 When you click on the Parity Signer button on MyCrypto's homepage, it will bring you to screen where you can scan your QR code.
-Make sure your camera on your PC/Mac is on.
-Position the QR code on your phone within the camera lines as presented on your PC/Mac.
+Make sure the camera on your PC / Mac is on.
+Position the QR code on your phone within the camera lines as presented on your PC / Mac.

 4. View account details on MyCrypto.

 ![](https://i.imgur.com/xI1EeHg.png)

 Check to make sure your account details match up.
-From this screen you can send transactions.
+From this screen, you can send transactions.
 NOTE: if you leave this screen, you will be logged out of your Parity address.

 ## Sending a Transaction

-1. Enter the amount and address you would like to send and click "Send Transaction".
+1. Enter the amount and address you would like to send and click "Send Transaction."
 2. From Parity Signer, tap "Scanner" and scan the QR Code presented by MyCrypto.
 3. Review the details carefully and enter your PIN to sign the transaction offline.
 4. Present your signed transaction QR code to MyCrypto to confirm and send!